richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 - **Server**: the entire SQL instance (logins, server roles)
   - **SQL Server**: physical instance with full server roles such as "sysadmin" and "serveradmin"
-  - **Azure SQL**: logical server with limited builtin roles and an Entra ID administrator
+  - **Azure SQL**: logical server with limited built-in roles and an Entra ID administrator

 - **Database**: a single database (database roles, settings)
   - **SQL Server**: supports Windows Authentication and SQL Server Authentication for logins